 A caution about a list of purines Purine lists do not completely agree.
 For example some foods that are "medium" in some lists are "high" in others.
 And vice versa.

 Dried fish and gout A note for readers in countries dried fish is widely eaten.
 I have seen purines and uric acid numbers for eight species of dried or half-dried fish, in Japanese purines tables, and they are much higher in dried fish than in regular fish.
 And they were not all small dried fish varieties.

 Related pages you might enjoy

-Want to see the amounts of purines in foods/drinks, and how much uric acid they make.
-Visit our purines lists page, which also describes a simple low purine diet.
+Want to see the amounts of purines in foods/drinks, and how much uric acid they make ?.
+Visit our purines lists page, where other purines tables. are described.

 Click to our low purine food page to read how to make a 5 course low purine Sunday meal, and view a couple of videos.

 Purines in fish v omega -3 in fish For our discussion about the purines in fish compared with the gout diet benefits of their omega -3 oils, which is an important foods for a gout diet topic,click here read our fish for gout page.